stevesaliman/gradle-cobertura-plugin/README.md

 - The biggest difference is that this fork of the plugin runs a Cobertura coverage report even if tests fail.
 If there are multiple test tasks, it will run the cobertura reports after the last test task that ran.
-Note that if there is a test failure in a project that is part of a multi-project build, the tests in other projects won't necessarily run.
-This is consistent with Gradle's behavior in the ```test``` task.
+Note that if there is a test failure other test tasks won't necessarily run.
+This is consistent with Gradle's behavior when running multiple testing tasks.

 - Per http://forums.gradle.org/gradle/topics/is_the_new_plugin_extension_approach_the_way_to_go,
 I've replaced conventions with extensions.